Skip to main content

 Frequently asked questions: Roam vs. buying

-For a new compact sedan held 5 years, ownership TCO in Ontario runs about $730–$880/month — depreciation ($233), opportunity cost of capital ($105), insurance ($150–$300), maintenance ($80), wear items ($40), repairs ($50), roadside ($12), and amortized HST ($58).
-A Roam Long-Term plan on a comparable vehicle runs about $790–$905/month all-in with HST.
-The gap narrows or reverses for above-average insurance profiles or horizons under 3 years.
+For a new compact sedan held 5 years in Ontario, total cost of ownership runs about $711 to $861 per month.
+That breaks down as depreciation ($233), opportunity cost of capital ($105), insurance ($150 to $300), maintenance ($60), wear items ($40), repairs ($50), roadside ($12), and amortised HST ($61).
+A Roam Long-Term plan on a comparable vehicle is about $791 to $904 per month all-in with HST.
+The gap narrows or reverses for drivers with above-average insurance costs or ownership horizons under 3 years.

 Why drivers choose Roam

-Drive without the $30K upfront or the depreciation risk
+Drive without the $31,640 upfront or the depreciation risk

 Vehicles delivered